langer-jaros/learning/code/python/python.md

 #### Docstrings

 Every file, class, function can have doc string (__doc__).
-Write docstrings, they are beatiful.
+Write docstrings, they are beautiful.

 ```py
 #!/usr/bin/env python3